quicwg/base-drafts/draft-ietf-quic-transport.md

 The payload of the Retry packet contains at least two frames.
 It MUST include a STREAM frame on stream 0 with offset 0 containing the server's cryptographic stateless retry material.
 It MUST also include an ACK frame to acknowledge the client's Initial packet.
-It MAY additionally include one ore more PADDING frames.
+It MAY additionally include PADDING frames.
 The next STREAM frame sent by the server will also start at stream offset 0.

 ### Handshake Packet {#packet-handshake}